M-MSHAIKH/Friction-Prediction-using-LSTM-and-GRU/Readme.md

 ## 📁 Dataset

 The dataset used in this project was obtained from [P1 Garage @ Bucknell University](https://www.projects.bucknell.edu/Beal_Automotive/).
-It contains time-series vehicle dynamics data collected from test drives on different surfaces (e.g., dry and wet asphalt).
+It contains time-series vehicle dynamics data collected from test drives on different surfaces (e.g.,wet asphalt, ice and ice sheet surfaces).

 Features include:
 - Steering angle (left/right)